The Impossible Trisection

 60° TRISECTION MADE POSSIBLE.

-The chasm between 60° and 20° angles was thought to be so wide that after two millennia of failing to bridge it, Euclidean angle trisection was finally written off by mathematical theory back in the 1830s.
+The chasm between 60° and 20° angles was thought to be so wide that after two millennia of failing to bridge it, euclidean angle trisection was finally written off by mathematical theory back in the 1830s.
 The claim was that trisection had been solved by proving it was mathematically impossible.
 But many trisection diehards soldiered on, and those who assailed mathematicians with drawings were routinely dismissed out-of-hand.
 Despite its deep influence on mathematics, no one would take the question of trisection seriously again.

-The other day, though, I got to pondering the difference between a third of a 60° angle's chord, which was constructible, and that of its arc.
+The other day, though, I got to pondering the difference between a third of a 60° angle's chord, which was accepted as constructible, and that of its arc, which wasn't.
 The objective of bridging the difference became a matter of blazing a path using tools of perpendiculars, parallels, bisectors, arcs, and mainly, linear thirds.
 Starting with a third of the angle's chord naturally led to the perpendicular and its intersection with the arc.
-Then arcing back to the difference led to placement of thirds in tandem, ending up at a microscopic triangular structure of two arcs and a line the size of a bacterium, visible only by computer.
+Then arcing back to the difference led to placement of thirds in tandem, ending up at a microscopic triangular structure of two arcs and a line segment the size of a bacterium, visible only by computer.
 A point was placed at a linear third within the microscopic structure.
 Measuring it back to the vertex of the 60° angle, I couldn't believe it—a clean 20°—it worked!
 I had trisected the 60° angle.

 The trisection may appear messy on the macro scale, but is beautiful in the microscopic view of its endpoint (right).